The future is bright for intelligent building design. It’s a field that beckons innovation and offers expansive room for growth.

 Your facility doesn't have to stick with just one equipment manufacturer for building automation equipment.
 Instead, you can pick and choose which products work best to meet your organization's particular needs and then integrate them under one platform.

 Smart Entry and Intelligent Security

-We are all familiar with the traditional keyless entry.
-The future is quickly moving toward buildings, offices, vaults, lock boxes, “safe spaces" - everything being keyless.
+We are all familiar with the traditional keyless entry, and the future is quickly moving toward buildings, offices, vaults, and lockboxes being keyless.
 Perhaps the technological advances in this arena will be from key cards to Smartphone QR codes to fingerprints.